Italian Bombshell Eleonora Bertoli Spills Out Of Tiny Bikini On Instagram

 Instagram model Eleonora Bertoli took to her social media page on Wednesday, February 5, to post a new sizzling hot photo.
 Her 1 million followers are used to seeing her posing in skimpy outfits, and her latest update did not disappoint.
 For the new addition, Eleonora rocked an itty-bitty bikini that flaunted all of her assets.

-In the photo, the 23-year-old influencer was seen rocking a tiny burgundy-colored two-piece bathing suit that was tied tight right in the middle of her bosom to draw even more attention to her busty display, though it didn’t seem to need any help getting noticed.
+In the photo, the 23-year-old influencer was seen rocking a tiny burgundy-colored two-piece bathing suit that was tied tight in the center of her bosom to draw even more attention to her busty display, though it didn’t need any help getting noticed.
 The top also featured a low-cut neckline that gave her fans a nice look at her cleavage.
 It is also important to note that the piece was so small that her voluptuous assets spilled out of the sexy top.

 Eleonora wore matching high-cut bottoms that showed off her toned midsection and taut stomach.
 The picture showed her standing atop a rock near a waterfall.
 She tugged at her skimpy bikini bottoms as she looked straight into the camera with a smile and a sultry gaze.